Jupyter Guide

 Updating the Virtual Environment

-1. From the data science repo, pull the latest changes to your local machine git pull
+1. From the data-science repo, pull the latest changes to your local machine git pull

-2. Re-run make setup-jupyter-local
+3. Re-run make setup

 Connecting to Snowflake